Can My Seborrheic Keratosis Be Removed?

 Ask Franks Dermatology About Your Seborrheic Keratosis

 While seborrheic keratosis is usually a benign and common skin condition, it’s important to stay proactive about your skin health.
-If you are concerned about seborrheic keratosis or another skin condition, schedule a consultation with the experts at Franks Dermatology by calling (501) 246-1042.
+If you are concerned about any skin conditions, schedule a consultation with the experts at Franks Dermatology by calling (501) 246-1042.
 We can provide you with options that fit your needs, whether that’s a cosmetic removal of a growth, an official diagnosis, or further testing such as a biopsy.